Inspiration for a Fairer Future Project

 Transforming Ripon’s Museums for everyone

-Ripon Museum Trust is embarking on its most ambitious project to date.
-Inspiration for a Fairer Future is a transformative £3.3m initiative which will breathe new life into the Workhouse Museum & Garden, conserve our heritage, transform the visitor experience and welcome new, diverse audiences to our three museums – some of Ripon’s most important heritage buildings.
+Ripon Museum Trust is in the midst of its most ambitious project to date.
+Inspiration for a Fairer Future is a transformative £3.3m initiative that is breathing new life into the Workhouse Museum & Garden, conserving our heritage, transforming the visitor experience and, from 21st July 2026, will be ready to welcome new, diverse audiences to one of Ripon’s most important heritage buildings.

-This is more than preservation.
-This project is not just about conserving bricks and mortar- it is about community.
+This project is more than just conserving bricks and mortar- it is about community.
 At the heart of the project is our vision – to ‘use our heritage assets to inspire people to seek a fairer society’.

 All three of our museums (the Workhouse Museum & Garden, the Prison & Police Museum and the Courthouse Museum) offer a journey through the long and often tangled relationship between poverty, crime and punishment.
 Through our heritage sites, we invite our community to explore our themes of justice, fairness, welfare and equality not as abstract concepts, but through real stories, real lives and real places.